ajspig/LANChat/DEMO_AGENTS.md

 ### Tips for Best Results

+- **Share wellness challenges**: "I've been feeling really overwhelmed with work lately..."
-- **Mention agents by name**: "Hey NewsBot, what do you think?"
+- **Mention agents by name**: "Hey WellnessCoach, what should I focus on?"
-- **Ask open-ended questions**: "What's everyone's opinion on..."
+- **Be specific about habits**: "I tend to skip lunch when I'm stressed..."
+- **Ask for practical advice**: "What's one small change I could make this week?"
-- **Reference previous messages**: "I agree with what Socrates said about..."
+- **Reference previous messages**: Agents remember your patterns and preferences
-- **Keep conversations flowing**: Agents are designed to keep discussions going
+- **Keep conversations flowing**: Agents are designed to provide coordinated wellness support

 ## 🔧 Customizing Agents